Detroit White Collar Crime Attorney

 Types of Michigan White Collar Crimes

 - Embezzlement – If you have been trusted with funds or property, you have been given a responsibility.
 Taking these funds or property can result in embezzlement charges against you.
-Even for money or property valued at less than $200 can lead to jail time and fines if convicted.
+Even embezzlement of money or property valued at less than $200 can lead to jail time and fines if convicted.
 For larger sums or values, you could face years of imprisonment and thousands of dollars in fines.

 - Bribery – You can be charged with bribery for offering or seeking anything of value in exchange for preferential treatment.
 Many times, bribes involve public officials, corporate employees, or juries.
 Even if a bribe doesn’t actually go through, you can be charged with conspiracy to commit bribery.